 Peter Wirth has served as Chair of our board of directors since January 2017.
-Mr. Wirth currently serves as Chairman of FORMA Therapeutics Holdings LLC, a privately-held small molecule drug discovery company, Executive Chairman of ZappRx, Inc., a privately-held digital health company, and Senior Advisor to Zai Lab Limited, a publicly-held biopharmaceutical company based in Shanghai, China.
+Mr. Wirth currently serves as chair of FORMA Therapeutics Holdings LLC, a privately-held small molecule drug discovery company, executive chair of ZappRx, Inc., a privately-held digital health company, and senior advisor to Zai Lab Limited, a publicly-traded biopharmaceutical company based in Shanghai, China.
 From November 2011 to April 2014, Mr. Wirth served as President and director of Lysosomal Therapeutics, Inc., a privately-held biopharmaceutical company.
-Mr. Wirth was a senior executive at Genzyme Corporation from 1996 until after its acquisition by Sanofi-Aventis in 2011, most recently serving as Executive Vice President, Legal and Corporate Development, Chief Risk Officer and Corporate Secretary.
+Mr. Wirth was a senior executive at Genzyme Corporation from 1996 until after its acquisition by Sanofi-Aventis in 2011, most recently serving as executive vice president, legal and corporate development, chief risk officer and corporate secretary.
 During his time at Genzyme, Mr. Wirth had senior management responsibility for the company's legal function, corporate development function, molecular oncology division, polymer drug discovery and development division and enterprise risk management function.
 Mr. Wirth previously served as a director of Synageva BioPharma Corp., a biopharmaceutical company.
-Mr. Wirth was a 2012 Advanced Leadership Fellow at Harvard University.
-He received his B.A. from the University of Wisconsin-Madison and his J.D. from Harvard Law School.
+Mr. Wirth received his B.A. from the University of Wisconsin-Madison and his J.D. from Harvard Law School.
 We believe Mr. Wirth is qualified to serve on our board of directors due to his expertise in corporate governance and his experience in corporate strategy, product development and law in the biotechnology industry.

-Class III Directors
+Class II Directors